 This is a two credit, half-semester course that introduces students to the science of ecology and evolutionary biology through hands-on, inquiry-based laboratory and field exercises.
 The class meets twice a week: a lecture on Mondays introduces the week’s topic; students then attend one of three afternoon lab sections that provide practical experience in the fundamentals of natural history, data collection and analysis, and communication of results.

 This lecture course introduces students to the most abundant, diverse—and fascinating—organisms in the animal kingdom: the Insects.
-We will explore how insects work, how they have exploited more niches than any other macro-organism, and how insect diversity reveals adaptive solutions to challenges posed by abiotic and biotic environments.
+We explore how insects work, how they have exploited more niches than any other macro-organism, and how insect diversity reveals adaptive solutions to challenges posed by abiotic and biotic environments.
 Guest lectures and field trips expose students to the various ways that insects are used in biological research and how they affect our everyday lives.

-This one-credit laboratory course focuses on understanding the biology of the world’s most diverse animal group—the insects—through collection, curation, and identification of specimens in natural and urban environments.
+This laboratory course focuses on understanding the biology of the world’s most diverse animal group—the insects—through collection, curation, and identification of specimens in natural and urban environments.